JackHamer09/interop-escrow-double-zero/README.md

 Double Zero Swap demonstrates the practical application of **_private DeFi_** through:

 1. **Private AMM**: A constant product market maker that maintains transaction privacy while enabling efficient token swaps.
+2. **Private Escrow Trades**: A platform for 2 parties to trade assets via an Escrow smart contract without revealing balance/transaction information about the other party.
-2. **Access Control**: Leverages Double Zero's architecture to manage who can view and interact with the protocol.
+3. **Access Control**: Leverages Double Zero's architecture to manage who can view and interact with the protocol.
-3. **User Experience**: Simple interface built with modern web3 tools for seamless interaction.
+4. **User Experience**: Simple interface built with modern web3 tools for seamless interaction.
-4. **Composability**: Built on Double Zero's infrastructure, showing how private DeFi protocols can be constructed.
+5. **Composability**: Built on Double Zero's infrastructure, showing how private DeFi protocols can be constructed.

 By implementing a basic DeFi primitive with privacy features, Double Zero Swap serves as a blueprint for building confidential decentralized applications that maintain the benefits of public blockchain technology while protecting sensitive transaction data.